Have Questions?

 706-335-5180

-Like other alcohol and drug rehab centers, Robert W Dail Memorial is committed to long term recovery for alcohol and drug abusers living in Commerce, Georgia and within the surrounding region.
+Like other alcohol and drug rehab centers, Robert W Dail Memorial is committed to long term recovery for alcohol and drug abusers living in Commerce and within the surrounding region.
 As such, this drug and alcohol rehab has been offering care like rational emotive behavioral therapy, behavior modification, individual psychotherapy, contingency management/motivational incentive, matrix model, dual diagnosis drug rehab and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 Further, Robert W Dail Memorial believes that it is important that its patients receive individualized care to ensure that they get effective results.
 They specialize in various programs such as veterans, programs for the hearing impaired, active duty military, co-occurring mental and substance abuse disorders, social skills development, persons with eating disorders and others that you can find listed below.
 These services that the organization offers are also available in different settings - intensive outpatient treatment, inpatient drug and alcohol rehab facilities, long term drug treatment, short term drug and alcohol rehabs, inpatient detoxification programs and more.